juicedata/juicefs-csi-driver/docs/en/upgrade-juicefs.md

-# Upgrade juicefs binary
+# Upgrade JuiceFS Client Individually

-In the case we only need to upgrade the JuiceFS binary, please follow these steps:
+For versions prior to v0.10.0, the JuiceFS client can be upgraded separately without upgrading the CSI Driver by the following method.

 1. Use this script to replace the `juicefs` binary in `juicefs-csi-node` pod with the new built one: